MarkusIfquil/hematite/README.md

 # configuration
 configuration is set using the `config.toml` file located in your `.config/hematite` folder.
 A default one is provided when hematite is run for the first time.
 ## font
-for now, fonts use the base x fonts found in your font directories.
-For TTF fonts this is usually `/usr/share/fonts/TTF`.
+A font path must be provided in the configuration file.
+For TTF fonts this is usually `/usr/share/fonts/TTF/{font_name}.ttf`.

-if a font is not recognized make sure that you're using the correct name format (e.g. `-misc-jetbrainsmononl nfp medium-medium-r-normal--20-0-0-0-p-0-iso8859-16`), and that X sees your font directory by containing a `fonts.dir` file.
 ## hotkeys
 not all keys are supported by default.
 If you want to use a non-character key then you will have to add it manually in the code.